-They say “content is king,” but where do you even start when you’re in charge of moving “the king” from one castle to another?
+They say “content is king,” but how do we even start when we’re in charge of moving “the king” from one castle to another?
 We’re experienced in a wide variety of projects including data migration for nonprofits.

-For our nonprofit clients, content migrations often involve moving thousands of pages.
-We move not just standard pages, but also blog posts, images, and comments (not to mention custom content types, custom fields, and custom taxonomies.
+For our clients, data migrations often involve moving thousands of pages.
+We move not just standard pages, but also blog posts, images, comments, custom content types, custom fields, and custom taxonomies.
 And we’re often moving content to WordPress from another CMS that uses entirely different database and file structures.

-It’s meticulous work: every last image and document from the old site must be accessible on the new site, and old links to newsletters, reports, and external references must be retained, even if they don’t seem important.
+It’s meticulous work: every last image and document from the old site must be accessible on the new site.
+Old links to newsletters, reports, and external references must be retained, even if they don’t seem important.

 We’ve helped quite a few nonprofits move their precious content from one place to another:

 - For Access Now, we performed a complex migration from Expression Engine to WordPress, preserving more than five years of content consisting of thousands of articles, pages, and images.
-To protect thousands of embedded images, we identified and corrected URLs across all of their content, ensuring that the new site launch wouldn’t result in any broken image links.
+To protect thousands of embedded images, we identified and corrected URLs across all of their content.
+This ensured that the new site launch wouldn’t result in any broken image links.

 - For Our Bodies Ourselves, we not only migrated content, but also rearchitected the site to make the content easier to both find (via search) and stumble upon (via Related Content widgets).